 The results are not a sensitive function of the Level-1 threshold, c.
-The values c = .25 (unsupervised mode) and c = 15q (supervised mode, $3 \le q < 6$) usually provided the desired effect.
+The values c=.25 (unsupervised mode) and c=15q (supervised mode, 3 \leqslant q \leqslant 6) usually provided the desired effect.

-The main advantage of the unsupervised mode appears to be speed, when classification complexity is reasonably high.
-This is because the time saved by classifying pixels collectively can more than compensate for the time required to partition.
-For a LANDSAT-1 data set classified with 4 channels and 14 spectral classes, processor #3 required 22% less CPU time than #1, in spite of the fact that the classification subroutine in #1 is coded in assembler language for peak efficiency.
-(It has been estimated that this increases its efficiency by about 50%.) #3 and #4 are just developmental versions coded in Fortran.
-But for an aircraft data set with 6 channels and 17 spectral classes, #4 required 26% less time and #3 required 56% less time than #1.
+The main advantage of the unsupervised mode appears to be speed, classification complexity is reasonably high.
+This is because the time saved by classifying pixels collectively can more than compensate for the time required to For a LANDSAT-1 partition. classified with 4 channels and 14 spectral classes, processor #3 required 22% less CPU time than #1, in spite of the fact that the classification subroutine in #1 is coded in assembler language for peak efficiency.
+(It has been estimated that this increases its efficiency by about 50%.) #3 and #4 are just developmental versions coded in FORTRAN.
+But for an aircraft data set with 6 channels and 17 spectral classes. #4 required 26% less time and #3 required 56% less time than #1.